 But now with her dream to produce more of her Scarred Beautifully jeans within reach, Amanda has already begun to set her sights on helping people like her in more ways, saying she hopes to create a community of support.
 “I’d like to eventually create a website that has tips.
 Positive reinforcement and encouragement so it can save people just coming out with an ostomy 10 years of struggling.”

 Do you have a product or business idea?
-Earn your degree in entrepreneurship from Johnson & Wales University College of Online Education to take your idea from concept to reality.
+Earn your degree in entrepreneurship from Johnson & Wales University to take your idea from concept to reality.
 For more information, complete the Request Info form, or call 855-JWU-1881.